Multi-Session Client-Centered Treatment Outcome Evaluation in Psychotherapy: Limitations

 \section{Limitations}

 The limitations of this paper are as follows: (1) Due to the shortage of professional psychological annotators, only two individuals were involved in a limited amount of data labeling.
 This resulted in fewer human-aligned experimental data.
 Future research should focus on developing more multi-session datasets that include psychological assessment scores.
 (2) As the amount of client information increases, smaller models with fewer parameters struggle to follow instructions effectively.
 This limits the scalability and performance of these models in more complex scenarios.
 Future research should explore strategies to enhance model adaptability in handling larger client information inputs.
+(3) Our multi-session dataset was derived by splitting single multi-turn conversations, which can represent client changes but cannot fully capture the characteristics of true multi-session data.
+In the future, we should develop authentic multi-session datasets.